 The UH-60A entered service with the U.S. Army in 1979, to replace the Bell UH-1 Iroquois as the Army's tactical transport helicopter.
 This was followed by the fielding of electronic warfare and special operations variants of the Black Hawk.
 Improved UH-60L and UH-60M utility variants have also been developed.
 Modified versions have also been developed for the U.S. Navy, Air Force, and Coast Guard.
 In addition to U.S. Army use, the UH-60 family has been exported to several nations.
 Black Hawks have served in combat during conflicts in Grenada, Panama, Iraq, Somalia, the Balkans, Afghanistan, and other areas in the Middle East.

-First flight29 November 1974
+| First flight | 29 November 1974 |

-Republic of Korea Army
+| Primary users | United States Army Republic of Korea Army

 Colombian Armed Forces